Essays for the Acquisitive Mind

 Which would you rather have :

 • Business A) A great idea, no product, no revenue, no market analysis showing anyone would pay for your idea, no website, no customers, and no prospects.
-A lot of startup costs offset by zero income.
+A lot of startup costs are offset by zero income.

 • Business B) A tangible product or service, cash flow positive earnings, multiple engaged customers, functional website, profitable marketing funnel, growing email list, tax benefits, and SEO juice in Google.